alexphar/alexphar/README.md

-hi :) she/her | DevOps Engineer at Nokia
+alex | she/her | devops engineer at nokia

 <!---
 alexphar/alexphar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.